-Cylisticus convexus Curly or Teardop Isopods, (Wild Type) $12 for $8, available (Cannot ship to Florida or Oregon)
+Cylisticus convexus Curly or Teardop Isopods, (Wild Type) $12 for $8, small quantities available (Cannot ship to Florida or Oregon)

 These hardy isopods thrive in a wide range of ventilation and humidity.
 Underrated as a cleanup crew for bioactive vivariums!

-Cylisticus convexus ‘Ukraine Pied’ Isopod, not yet available (Cannot ship to Florida or Oregon)
+Cylisticus convexus ‘Ukraine Pied’ Isopod, low stock (Cannot ship to Florida or Oregon)